This Slow Cooker Pork Tenderloin is covered in an easy garlic herb rub and drizzled with a honey balsamic glaze!

 - One of the most important things is not to overcook your tenderloin!
 It is so moist and tender when cooked perfectly, and we don’t want it to turn dry and unappetizing.
 The best way to know is to use a meat thermometer to check the internal temperature — it should be about 160 degrees F and you need to let it rest 5 minutes before slicing.

 - Be sure to trim the silver skin!
-It can be tough and isn’t something you’ll want to eat (if you forget, it’s not the end of the world, but it’s good practice!)
+It can be tough and isn’t something you’ll want to eat (if you forget, it’s not the end of the world, but it’s good practice!).
+For a visual on how to do this, check out this video.

 How long does it take to cook crock pot pork tenderloin?